 Though, one word of advice, get your tickets secured before you arrive.
 They sell out on most days and they only allow an allotted number of people into some parts of the Alhambra itself.

 Also, definitely worth paying a visit is the Cathedral of Granada and Court of the Myrtles, Palacios Nazaries.
 Granada is a totally stunning city.

 Cordoba is one gorgeous city to visit in Spain.
-It’s the kind of that’s got so many charming places to see.
+It’s the kind of one that’s got so many charming places to see.

-After arriving, make sure to explore the Mosque-Cathedral of Cordoba, visit the ruins of Medina Azahara (palace) and Alcazar of the Christian Monarchs.
+After arriving, make sure to explore the Mosque-Cathedral of Cordoba, and visit the ruins of Medina Azahara (palace) and Alcazar of the Christian Monarchs.
 The latter is pretty close to the mosque, making it really easy to do most of it by foot.

 Toledo is another Spanish gem that’s steeped in history!

 Inside the ancient walled part of the city, you can still see the mix of influences from Jewish, Moorish and Christians who called this ancient city home.

 First off, make sure to explore the iconic Cathedral of Saint Mary that’s totally stunning.
 Oh, and take a look at the Alcazar of Toledo that stands to overlook the city itself.